 Stardoll was specifically designed for these young girls – those who had left their Barbies and who started to turn to the grown up world for the first time.
 It was designed to be a free pass from school yards’ peer pressure and from impossible media dreams.
 It’s a place where girls know they are welcome, where they are safe to be girls.
 It’s a place where they can explore their growing personalities and try out both looks and social behavior without worries, restrictions or risk taking.
 They can’t do anything wrong, their creations are always right, they are right.

-, and who is still more in an experimental world of play.
+But it is also those who still have the time, and who is still more in an experimental world of play.
 Around the age of 15 these girls are turning to the real world for real life practice.
 They almost don’t play computer games at all.

 What they practice on and offline is self marketing – to be seen.
 They blog and participate in social networks to promote themselves.
 They do absolutely use Facebook or other social networks, but not as often as those age 25-45 years old.
 They don’t need to, they see their friends much more often than we oldies do.